-" Store fuel, oil, chemical and paint products in a bunded area that is well away from any drainage point, preferably inside your workshop.
+" Store fuel, oil, chemical and paint products in a bunded area that is well away from any drainage point,2 preferably inside your workshop.
+Outside stores must be bunded and undercover.

 - " Capture and clean-up all fuel, oil, chemical product and paint spills and dispose of the spilled product appropriately.
-Never wash spilled products down stormwater drains or sinks. - " Sweep or dry-mop your workshop or hangar floors; never hose them unless all the water can be collected for appropriate disposal, or drained through an approved trade waste system. - " Wash aircraft in the designated aircraft wash bay and vehicles in an approved vehicle wash bay. - Undertake all engine and parts maintenance inside your workshop.
+A Never wash spilled products down stormwater drains or sinks. - " Sweep or dry-mop your workshop or hangar floors; never hose them unless all the water can be collected for appropriate disposal, or drained through an approved trade waste system. - " Wash aircraft in the designated aircraft wash bay5 and vehicles in an approved vehicle wash bay.
+General Aviation aircraft (Code A and B) must only be washed in the designated aircraft wash bay located on the Southern General Aviation Apron next to Gate India. - " Undertake all engine and parts maintenance inside your workshop.
 Make sure you capture all waste solvents and chemicals for disposal via an appropriately licensed waste contractor. - " Apply to the Airport for a Power Water Trade Waste Approval to dispose liquid wastes to sewer.
-If you're not sure where you need to apply for an Approval contact the NTA Environment Manager on 8920 1820.6 - " Check that any drains inside your hangar aren't directly connected to stormwater.
+If you're not sure where you need to apply for an Approval contact the NTA Environment Manager on 8920 1820 - " Check that any drains inside your hangar aren't directly connected to stormwater.
 If they do drain to stormwater you must cap and seal them to prevent material from your hangar floor getting into stormwater.

-&lt;sup>2 For more information on managing chemical products refer to relevant Information Bulletins on the NT WorkSafe website at www.worksafe.nt.gov.au.
+2 For more information on managing chemical products refer to relevant Information Bulletins on the NT WorkSafe website at www.worksafe.nt.gov.au.